-And four you can
+And four products you can

 In the beauty world it’s a well known fact that sharing some products is an absolute no-go.
 Take mascara for instance, it’s been drilled into us since we were makeup newbies that you need to keep your little black tube of eye lengthening goodness to yourself, no exceptions.